sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

 # Home Example Demo

-As you may know, we have a Home Example representing a typical Residential Application : https://github.com/openremote/Documentation/wiki/Example-Home.
+As you may know, we have a Home Example representing a typical Residential Application: https://github.com/openremote/Documentation/wiki/Example-Home.

 You may find other useful information on : https://github.com/openremote/Documentation/wiki/Example-Home

 A demo controller is available online on : http://demo.openremote.com:8688/controller

-We'll use the demo Controller in a concret example here.
+We'll use the demo Controller in a concrete example here.

 ## Configure Controller Agent
 1. Login to the manager UI (`https://localhost/master` as `admin/secret`)